EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

 ```

 #### The `boshdeployment` Resource
 This is the one that the cf-operator is looking for, and is the culmination of all of the above.
-This resource tells the cf-operator which ConfigMap to use for the BOSH Manifest, which Ops File ConfigMaps to include, any additional objects like Services need not be referenced here - they'll be created alongside.
+This resource tells the cf-operator which ConfigMap to use for the BOSH manifest, which Ops File ConfigMaps to include, any additional objects like Services need not be referenced here - they'll be created alongside.
 ```
 ---
 apiVersion: quarks.cloudfoundry.org/v1alpha1